Meet Our Students:

 Teresa Ng, BSN, RN

-I enjoy playing with my bunnies and spending time with my fiancé.
-I am a third-year PhD student, and my research focuses on promoting resilience against suicidal ideations among high school adolescents.
+I am a fifth-year PhD student, and my research focuses on promoting resilience against suicidal ideations among high school adolescents.
 After graduating, I hope to pursue post-doctoral training at a research-intensive institution.
+When I am not working on reserach, I enjoy playing with my bunnies and spending time with my husband.

 Kornkanya Pengpala, MSN, RN